-- 2.3.16 The sites which successfully passed stage 1 of the suitability assessment are considered as reasonable alternatives.
+2.3.16 The sites which successfully passed stage 1 of the suitability assessment are considered as reasonable alternatives (for the purposes of Sustainability Appraisal).
 These sites were taken to a Technical Officer Group consisting of experts from around the Council to understand more site specific suitability and determine whether the site should progress as a potential development site.
-The Group included colleagues from: - Conservation, Design and Sustainable Development; - Transport and Highways; - Environmental Protection; and
+The Group included colleagues from:

+- Conservation, Design and Sustainable Development;

+- Transport and Highways;

+- Environmental Protection; and

-• Economic development.
+- Economic development.